 Overly-quick responses to negative reviews can be a sign that a restaurant uses a reputation management team, whether it be someone hired by the restaurant (often a relative or friend), or a company.
 The way reputation management firms often work is to simply overwhelm any negativity with a constant barrage of positive syrupy goodness.
 Not only do they respond to reviews within minutes with vague feel-good vibes, they also hire an army of fake positive review posters.
 Any negative reviews don’t disappear, of course, but they get shuffled to the bottom of the pile, hardly ever seeing the light of day.

-The number one response of a restaurant diner to a bad restaurant experience is not to leave a bad review, it is to never come back.
+The number one response of a restaurant guest to a bad restaurant experience is not to leave a bad review or to complain; it is to never come back.

 Do not repeat negative words or phrases in your answer.